 Through analytics, you can identify top referring sources and strategically define them.
 For some organisations, it may be quantity/volume or dollar value or even by certain products and services that are higher margin.
 Focus on top referral sources and build a strong network guarantee a continual stream of high-quality referrals

 The following diagram shows the high-level referral management workflow within DC2Vue® platform.

 Integrated Referral Management capability within DC2Vue® platform provides automation and prioritisation of referral handling, mitigating the risk of human error and providing needed insight to stay in control of the referral process.
 This results in reducing waiting times for specialist clinic appointments, improving the management of patients’ care pathways and patient access.
 Optimal management of referrals offers many benefits for hospitals which include better quality of care due to more coordinated and preventive care, enhanced patient engagement and satisfaction.

 As the Co-founder and CTO of Data Capture Experts, Nalaka is responsible for the company’s product strategy and customer success.
-His team builds DC2Vue® platform and provide intelligent process automation solutions for organisations in regulated industries.
+His team builds DC2Vue® and DC2Hub® platforms for organisations in the healthcare and financial service industries.
 Nalaka has a broad base of fundamental skills in successful collaboration and communication both at business and technical level decision makers to convert the business needs into pragmatic & sustainable business solutions.
 He is a certified SCRUM master in agile solution delivery.
 Nalaka graduated with a bachelor’s degree in electronics and telecommunication engineering from the University of Moratuwa.
 He lives in Melbourne with his wife and three children.